Homemade Pigs in a Blanket

 They’re so simple to make it’s silly!

-The BEST Tips for Making Pigs in a Blanket
+Pro Tips for Perfect Pigs in a Blanket

 - Be sure your puff pastry dough is completely thawed before rolling or it will crack and tear.